vrockai/pipeline-test/docs/content.md

 ---

-## Microbiome-derived metabolites in early to mid-pregnancy and risk of gestational diabetes: a metabolome-wide association study.
+## Microbiome-derived metabolites in early to mid-pregnancy and risk of gestational diabetes: a metabolome-wide association study
- 14.10.2024, _SM Susarla, O Fiehn, I Thiele, AL Ngo, DK Barupal, RF Chehab, A Ferrara, Y Zhu_

-_Humans, Female, Diabetes, Gestational, Pregnancy, Adult, Prospective Studies, Metabolome, Case-Control Studies, Microbiota, Metabolomics_
-Pre-diagnostic disturbances in the microbiome-derived metabolome have been associated with an increased risk of diabetes in non-pregnant populations.
-However, the roles of microbiome-derived metabolites, the end-products of microbial metabolism, in gestational diabetes (GDM) remain understudied.
-We examined the prospective association of microbiome-derived metabolites in early to mid-pregnancy with GDM risk in a diverse population.

 [Source](https://doi.org/10.1186/s12916-024-03606-6)

-10.1186/s12916-024-03606-6

 ---

-## Unique Gut Microbiome and Metabolic Profiles in Chinese Workers Exposed to Dust: Insights from a Case-Control Study
+## Unique Gut Microbiome and Metabolic Profiles in Chinese Workers Exposed to Dust: Insights from a Case-Control Study.
+ 11.10.2024, _X Qian, Y Liu, X Wei, X Chen, G Rong, X Hu_

+This study aimed to identify distinct gut microbiome and serum metabolic features in workers exposed to dust compared to healthy controls.

 [Source](https://doi.org/10.1097/JOM.0000000000003243)

+10.1097/JOM.0000000000003243

 ---